supershaneski/react-three-terrain/README.md

 This is a coding exercise to explore `three.js`, making custom geometry, etc.

-At first, I was thinking of making some `procedural terrain builder` but I cannot find any interesting function to generate `relief map` so I decided to make the terrain based on `2D image` instead.
+At first, I was thinking of making some `procedural terrain map builder` but I cannot find any interesting function to generate a `relief map` so I decided to make the terrain based on `height maps` instead.

-It will be like a elevation viewer for data from a `geographic information system` (GIS).
+I envision it to end up like an 3D elevation viewer for some `geographic information system` (GIS).

 # Application

 I am using [@react-three/fiber](https://github.com/pmndrs/react-three-fiber) as the React renderer for `three.js` and [@react-three/drei](https://github.com/pmndrs/drei) for helper components.

-I use the pixel data from the 2D image to create the relief in 3D.
+I use the pixel data from the 2D image `height map` to create the relief in 3D.
 I extract it using the `canvas` API `getImageData`.

 ```javascript